 Immediately Contact Your Vet

-Even if your dog appears OK it is important to seek veterinary advice.
-Be sure to provide the vet with the ingredient list on the soap packaging as this will help them decide the most appropriate course of action.
-It may only be necessary to monitor your pet’s symptoms at home, however, some cases require a veterinary visit for further assessment and treatment
+Even if your dog appears okay, it is important to seek veterinary advice.
+Be sure to provide the vet with the ingredient list on the soap packaging, as this will help them decide the most appropriate course of action.
+It may only be necessary to monitor your pet’s symptoms at home.
+However, some cases require a veterinary visit for further assessment and treatment

 Do not try to make your dog sick.
-This may not be necessary and in some circumstances can be harmful to your pet.
+This may not be necessary and, in some circumstances, can be harmful to your pet.
 Causing a dog to vomit irritant material can cause more damage to the gullet.
 In addition, vomiting a foamy substance can make it much more likely that your dog inhales some of the bubbles, causing breathing difficulties and inhalation pneumonia.
-Instead, follow your vet’s advice.
+When I called the pet poison helpline about a dog that had eaten dishwasher soap, I was advised not to make the dog sick for this very reason.
+Whether you should make a dog vomit for soap ingestion will depend on the exact soap consumed, so follow your vet’s advice.

 In all cases of soap ingestion, it is advisable to contact your vet for advice.
-It may be that monitoring of your dog’s symptoms is all that is necessary- but giving your vet the heads up is a good idea, anyway.
+It may be that monitoring your dog’s symptoms is all that is necessary- but giving your vet the heads up is a good idea, anyway.
 In some cases of soap toxicity, your vet may need to treat your pet more aggressively.
-If ingestion of the soap has caused ulceration or burns to the mouth, esophagus or stomach then your pet may need to be hospitalized to treat any vomiting and diarrhea.
-They will need to be provided with supportive treatment such as intravenous fluids or drugs to protect the stomach lining.
+If ingestion of the soap has caused ulceration or burns to the mouth, esophagus, or stomach, then your pet may need to be hospitalized to treat any vomiting and diarrhea.
+They will need to be provided with supportive treatment, such as intravenous fluids or drugs to protect the stomach lining.